 The Sarachek Predoctoral Honors Fellowship provides an award of $17,000 to a resident graduate student enrolled in a Ph.D. program at Kansas State University.
-In addition to the Honors Fellowship, up to three Sarachek Scientific Travel Awards of $1,000 each will be presented annually, as determined by a faculty selection committee.
+In addition to the fellowship, up to three Sarachek Scientific Travel Awards of $1,000 each will be presented annually.

 Recipients will be selected by an inter-disciplinary committee of research faculty.
-The Honors Fellowship funds may be expended at the recipient’s discretion for his or her dissertation, research, travel, planning postdoctoral moves or other purposes.
-Travel award funds may only be used for travel described in application.
+Fellowship funds may be expended at the recipient’s discretion for his or her dissertation, future research, travel, planning postdoctoral moves or other purposes.
+The fellowship is not intended to provide funds for current research, but is instead intended to assist with the recipient’s transition to the next stage of his or her career beyond the Ph.D.
+Travel award funds may only be used for travel as described in application.

 Funds shall be awarded without restriction to race, gender, national origin, religion, age, sexual orientation or disability, or financial aid, or other awards.
 Winners of the fellowship are not eligible to apply for the fellowship a second time or to apply for a travel award.
 Travel award winners may apply for the fellowship, but not for a second travel award.